 To conserve our funds during the pandemic, we put all planned projects on hold until the hall returned to full use in early 2022.

-Base on our requirements brief CES St Albans did an excellent job designing and installing the upgrading of lighting with LED technology in the Main hall and stage, the Studio, and storeroom.
+Based on our requirements brief CES St Albans did an excellent job designing and installing the upgrading of lighting with LED technology in the Main hall and stage, the Studio, and storeroom.
 The project was led by Peter Gough, a local resident.
 The Low Carbon Workplaces provided a grant for a third of the project cost.

 Graeme Hall, a local resident, did an excellent job painting the office and touching up the Studio ceiling.